creative-commoners/create-ss-demo/README.md

 ## Usage

-You have a local environment ready to share with someone, and you want to publish it
+You have a local environment ready to share with someone, and you want to publish it.
+The steps involved are:

+* Build a Docker container
+* Publish it
+* Create the demo instance